How To Grow Trillium

 Digging trilliums you planted in your own forest is harder and less successful because the rhizomes often are growing in among tree roots and other plants.
 Removing the whole root system without significant damage can be difficult.

 Pests/ Disease: Trilliums have few pests and diseases.
 In the shade garden, watch for slugs and snail damage on the leaves in spring.
 To reduce damage, remove the mulch away from the plants in spring to reduce hiding places for the slugs.
-Place organic baits, such as iron phosphate, around the area.
-The slugs and snails are attracted to this bait, but once they eat it, the iron phosphate will kill them.
-It is safe for kids, pets and wildlife.

 In the forest, deer may browse on the plants, but usually this damage doesn't kill the plants.
 If you have a special species you're trying to protect or a new planting, cover it with chicken wire in spring after it emerges.